in-a-dil-emma/libvirt-nix/README.md

         ];
         # nuke all pools
         pools = [ ];
-        # "domains = null;" is implied by the default value ⇒ do nothing
+        # "domains = null;" is implied by the default value of "null" for this option, which means: do nothing
       };
     };
   };